AdobeDocs/analytics.en/help/admin/tools/user-management/user-migration/c-migration-tool.md

   </tr>
   <tr>
    <td colname="col1"> <p>Would users I migrate using the migration tool be assigned the same permissions they had in Analytics? </p> </td>
    <td colname="col2"> <p>Yes.
 Users migrated using the tool will be accorded the permissions they currently have in Analytics.
-Furthermore, they will retain access to their Analytics assets (like segments, projects, calculated metrics, and so on) when they access Analytics via the CX Enterprise. </p> </td>
+Furthermore, they will retain access to their Analytics assets (like segments, projects, calculated metrics, and so on) when they access Analytics via CX Enterprise. </p> </td>
   </tr>
   <tr>
    <td colname="col1"> <p>Do users I migrate to the Adobe Admin Console continue to have access to Analytics using <span class="filepath"> my.omniture.com</span>? </p> </td>